RLeDEV/experss-boilerplate-ts/README.md

 - Password: postgres
 - Database: application

+You can customize these settings by creating a `.env` file in the root directory with the following environment variables:

+- `DB_HOST` - The host address of the database
+- `DB_PORT` - The port number of the database
+- `DB_USER` - The username for the database
+- `DB_PASSWORD` - The password for the database
+- `DB_NAME` - The name of the database

-These settings can be found in the `docker-compose.yml` file.
+Local database settings can be found in the `docker-compose.yml` file.